rm2013/katacoda-scenarios/goto3/step6.md

 ## Starting a docker container with kafka

-Let us now spinup a base docker container with kafka client
+Let us now spin up a base docker container with kafka client

 #### Deploy Kafka Client pod
 Using the deployment file deploy the kafkaclient